blue-build/modules/modules/default-flatpaks/README.md

 # `default-flatpaks` module for startingpoint

 The `default-flatpaks` module can be used to install flatpaks from a configurable remote on first boot.
 This module first removes the Fedora Flatpaks remote and Flatpaks that come pre-installed in Fedora.
-A Flatpak remote is configured the first time the module is used, and subsequent usages of the module will install flatpaks to the same remote.
+A Flatpak remote is configured the first time the module is used, but it can be re-configured in subsequent usages of the module.
 If no Flatpak remote is specified, the module will default to using Flathub.

 Flatpaks can either be installed system-wide or per-user, though per-user flatpaks will be installed for every user on a system.
 Previously-installed flatpaks can also be removed.